Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 Para los servicios en la nube basados en PaaS de Azure, las licencias de software están integradas en los precios del servicio.

-Para las máquinas virtuales basadas en IaaS de Azure, podrían necesitarse licencias adicionales para utilizar el software o la aplicación instalada en una imagen de la máquina virtual.
-Algunas imágenes de máquina virtual tienen versiones con licencia de software instalado y el costo está incluido en la tarifa por minuto para el servidor.
-Algunos ejemplos son las imágenes de la máquina virtual para SQL Server 2014 y SQL Server 2016.
+For Azure IaaS-based virtual machines, additional licenses to use the software or application installed on a virtual machine image might be required.
+Some virtual machine images have licensed versions of software installed and the cost is included in the per-minute rate for the server.
+Examples are the virtual machine images for SQL Server 2014 and SQL Server 2016.

-Algunas imágenes de máquina virtual tienen versiones de prueba de aplicaciones instaladas y necesitan licencias adicionales de aplicación de software para su uso más allá del período de prueba.
-Por ejemplo, la imagen de la máquina virtual de prueba de SharePoint Server 2016 incluye una versión de prueba de SharePoint Server 2016 instalada previamente.
-Para seguir utilizando SharePoint Server 2016 después de la fecha de expiración de la versión de prueba, debe adquirir una licencia de SharePoint Server 2016 y licencias de cliente de Microsoft.
-Estos cargos son independientes de la suscripción de Azure y la tarifa por minuto para ejecutar la máquina virtual sigue vigente.
+Some virtual machine images have trial versions of applications installed and need additional software application licenses for use beyond the trial period.
+For example, the SharePoint Server 2016 Trial virtual machine image includes a trial version of SharePoint Server 2016 pre-installed.
+To continue using SharePoint Server 2016 after the trial expiration date, you must purchase a SharePoint Server 2016 license and client licenses from Microsoft.
+These charges are separate from the Azure subscription and the per-minute rate to run the virtual machine still applies.

 ### <a name="user-accounts"></a>Cuentas de usuario

-Las cuentas de usuario para todas las ofertas de la nube de Microsoft se almacenan en un inquilino de Azure Active Directory (Azure AD), que contiene grupos y cuentas de usuario.
-Un inquilino de Azure AD se puede sincronizar con las cuentas existentes de Active Directory Domain Services (AD DS) mediante Azure AD Connect, un servicio basado en Windows Server.
-Esto se conoce como sincronización de directorios.
+User accounts for all of Microsoft's cloud offerings are stored in an Azure Active Directory (Azure AD) tenant, which contains user accounts and groups.
+An Azure AD tenant can be synchronized with your existing Active Directory Domain Services (AD DS) accounts using Azure AD Connect, a Windows server-based service.
+This is known as directory synchronization.

 En la ilustración 3, se muestra un ejemplo de varias suscripciones de una organización con un espacio empresarial de Azure AD común que contiene las cuentas de la organización.